Want to learn more about this at Kettering Health?

 If you smoke, do whatever it takes to stop smoking as soon as you learn you are pregnant.
 Short of high-risk physical activity, few things pose a greater danger to a healthy birth than tobacco use.
 According to the U.S. Centers for Disease Control and Prevention (CDC), smoking while pregnant carries one of the highest risk factors for infant mortality.

-Smoking can result in a low birth weight and premature delivery.
+Smoking can result in low birth weight and premature delivery.
 This makes the baby more susceptible to illness and could require a much longer hospital stay.
-It also is a risk factor of Sudden Infant Death Syndrome (SIDS).
+It also is a risk factor for Sudden Infant Death Syndrome (SIDS).

 2. Abstain from alcohol

 The primary dangers to the unborn child fall into a group of disabilities known as Fetal Alcohol Spectrum Disorders (FASDs).
-FASDs can include abnormal facial features, smaller head size, shorter than average height, and low body weight.
-They can also lead to poor coordination, hyperactivity disorders, poor memory, learning and speech disabilities, and a list of other problems.
+FASDs can include abnormal facial features, smaller head sizes, shorter than average height, and low body weight.
+They can also lead to poor coordination, hyperactivity disorders, poor memory, learning and speech disabilities, and other problems.

-Regardless of the type, all alcoholic beverages are equally harmful, whether it’s wine, beer, or anything harder.
-In short, the best advice is to abstain for the duration of the pregnancy.
+Regardless of the type, all alcoholic beverages are equally harmful, whether wine, beer, or anything harder.
+In short, the best advice is to abstain during pregnancy.